andreabedini/plutus/plutus-conformance/README.md

 **Note: This package is a work-in-progress.**

 This package aims to provide an official and comprehensive test suite that checks that the behaviour of Plutus conforms with the specified behaviour.
 We run all the tests in our CI to ensure continuous conformance.
-Users are encourage to contribute test cases to this collection of tests and utilize the suite (e.g., running the tests on alternative implementations of Plutus Core).
+Users are encouraged to contribute test cases to this collection of tests and utilize the suite (e.g., running the tests on alternative implementations of Plutus Core).

 ## Specification